Definition of Reinsurance

 Reinsurance is a very famous tool that implies the insurance taken by an insurance company (i.e. the ceding company) from another insurance company (i.e. the reinsurer company) so as to reduce the risk of big claims which in effect protects the ceding company from insolvency in case of risk triggers during the claim period.

 - Before understanding reinsurance, one should understand the meaning of insurance.
-Insurance means the insurance company provides an assurance of compensation to the insured person in case of loss or damage or death or any other disastrous event happening with the insured person & against such assurance, the insured persons pays the premium.
+Insurance means the insurance company provides an assurance of compensation to the insured person in case of loss or damage or death or any other disastrous event happening to the insured person & against such assurance, the insured persons pay the premium.

 - If the insurance company feels that the event will occur in the claim period & the insurance company will have to bear the full amount of the claim (high quantum enough to wipe the entire reserves of the insurance company).
 So as to avoid such a situation, the insurance company in turn takes insurance from a big insurance company (obviously which has the capacity to fulfill the claim) to compensate in case of occurrence of the event.

-- In the insurance sector, such reinsurances are common so to not pass on the insurance business to the competitors.
+- In the insurance sector, such reinsurances are common so do not pass on the insurance business to the competitors.

 - The Company taking such insurance is called “ceding company” & the company which provides assurance is called “reinsurer”.

 Objectives of Reinsurance

 - Distribution of risk to ensure the coverage of a claim.

 - It provides a great level of stability for underwriting in the period of the claim.

 - The financial obligation out of the capacity of the insurance company is outsourced to another company having such capacity.
 Thus, the ceding company is left with only the financial obligation which it can fulfill.